Shine a light on America’s workforce development agencies

 Shine a light on local “job heroes”

 Many of our fellow citizens depend on government assistance, occasionally supplemented by short-term, unskilled, low-wage jobs.
 For people trapped in this cycle, the dream of self-reliance and financial security — achievable only with a long-term, meaningful job — seems unattainable.
-Over the years, employment assistance programs have often failed in their promise to help people bridge the gap to a secure, middle-class life.
+Over the years, employment assistance programs have often failed in their promise to help people bridge the gap to a secure, self-sufficient life.
 This cycle of disappointments has led many people to conclude that the American Dream is hopelessly beyond their reach.

 We celebrate lottery winners, movie stars and professional athletes.
 Yet if these are the only paths to self-sufficiency, then most people will never escape poverty.
 We rarely hear inspiring stories of individuals whose lives are transformed by the hard work and perseverance that leads to meaningful employment.
 By publicly honoring these individuals we inspire others.
 We promote the programs that offer a helping hand.
 Perhaps most importantly, we rekindle hope and energize the work ethic by shining a spotlight on successful role models.